zuozhenggh/learning-library/security-library/database/advanced/key-vault/key-vault.md

        ![](./images/okv-004.png " ")

-    - Create the script to create the Endpoint, Wallet and deploy the OKV software
+    - Create the script to create the Endpoint, the Oracle Wallet and deploy the OKV software

           ````
         <copy>./okv_crea_config_script.sh</copy>